The Entrepreneurship Process in School By Galit Zamler

 Initiative: Shoes that lift us

-Electrical shoes that will lift us, that way we no longer need to climb stairs and we could arrive at different locations quickly and without effort.
+Electrical shoes that will lift us so that we no longer need to climb stairs and we could arrive to different locations quickly and without much effort.

 - What kind of voltage is required to lift a person?